dullhunk/book/computinged/getting-started.md

 ## Education, education, education

-Classroom management and behaviour management, we don't provide any training on how to become a teacher because but.. pgce, one of the best way to learn is to do it and get feedback from experts (teachers in schools)
+We don't provide any formal training on how to become a teacher because that is a qualification and skill in its own right, known in the UK as a [Postgraduate Certificate in Education (PGCE)](https://en.wikipedia.org/wiki/Postgraduate_Certificate_in_Education).
+The teacher is responsible for behaviour management and classroom management, because this is what they are expert on.
+We expect teachers to do manage the classroom, so that you can concentrate on your subject and how you teach it.
+However, if you'd like to learn more.

 * See [Nine things every teacher should know](https://www.tes.com/us/news/breaking-views/9-things-every-teacher-should-know) by [Dylan Wiliam](https://en.wikipedia.org/wiki/Dylan_Wiliam), Emeritus Professor of Education at the University of London is a good place to start

-If you are interested in primary school, take a look at [Code Club](https://www.codeclub.org.uk), [barefootcas.org.uk]( https://barefootcas.org.uk) and [QuickStart Computing](https://community.computingatschool.org.uk/resources/3042)
+* As of 2017, The British Computer Society (BCS) are offering teaching scholarships worth £27,500 (tax free) http://academy.bcs.org/content/apply-bcs-teaching-scholarship if you are thinking of teaching as a career after graduation

-Even if you are working with secondary school students, it can be beneficial to visit a primary school (for example, one that feeds into your secondary school) to get the bigger picture on education as a whole.
+Even if you are working primarily with secondary school students, it can be beneficial to visit a primary school (for example, one that feeds into your secondary school) to get the bigger picture on education as a whole.

+For primary specific resources take a look at [Code Club](https://www.codeclub.org.uk), [barefootcas.org.uk]( https://barefootcas.org.uk) and [QuickStart Computing](https://community.computingatschool.org.uk/resources/3042)

 ## Further reading
 * The [Roehampton Annual Computing Education Report](https://drive.google.com/file/d/0B1xf_L-jCIzYZmZDbFAzb3BPUEk/view) (published annually in December) gives a good overview of the state of computing in the UK.
 Read the [executive summary](http://milesberry.net/2016/12/the-roehampton-annual-computing-education-report-2015/) to get a flavour, it answers basic questions like how many people are taking GCSE Computing compared to other subjects?
 How is participation in Computer Science across different ages, genders and geographical regions?
 * Many of the ideas above have been around a while, see the classic book by [Seymour Papert](https://en.wikipedia.org/wiki/Seymour_Papert) (1980) [Mindstorms: children, computers, and powerful ideas](http://dl.acm.org/citation.cfm?id=1095592)

 * Professor [Mark Guzdial](https://en.wikipedia.org/wiki/Mark_Guzdial) is Professor at the Georgia Institute of Technology and writes a blog at [computinged.wordpress.com](https://computinged.wordpress.com).
-His technique known as [MediaComputation.org](http://coweb.cc.gatech.edu/mediaComp-teach) introduces  computing using themes of manipulating media (images, sound and video).
+The technique he calls [MediaComputation.org](http://coweb.cc.gatech.edu/mediaComp-teach) introduces  computing using themes of manipulating media (images, sound and video).
 See Using Learning Sciences Research to Improve Computing Teaching (CAS) and his book

-* Look at past reports from final year students (search for projects supervised by "Duncan Hull") on the [Selected recommended final year project reports](https://studentnet.cs.manchester.ac.uk/resources/library/3rd-year-project.php?view=ug)
+* Look at past reports from third year students (search for projects supervised by "Duncan Hull") on the [Selected recommended third year project reports](https://studentnet.cs.manchester.ac.uk/resources/library/3rd-year-project.php?view=ug)

 --[Duncan Hull](http://www.cs.man.ac.uk/~hulld), June 2017